Public Health Dashboard

 Resource Investment:

-- Allocate funding and infrastructure to address physical health inequities, including culturally competent care.
+- Allocate funding and infrastructure to address physical health disparities, including person-centered care.

 - Invest in food insecurity screening and advocacy for food justice campaigns.